yachtsyncpro/yacht-sync-pro-wordpress-plugin/README.md

 - Like features
 - Compare tool

+## Credits
+- Developers: Joshua H, Brandon C, and Hauk A.
+- Special thanks to Neil R and Olivier S.

+## Marketing Recommendations

+We thank and recommend [James Ross Advertising](https://jamesrossadvertising.com/) for your marketing needs.

 ## Hosting Recommendation

 We recommend our excellent hosting partner, [Convesio.com](https://convesio.com); from their incredible prices on cloud hosting to their 24/7 support via Slack, we can genuinely recommend them.